UniversalDependencies/docs/_v2/core-dependents.md

 case(party, to)
 </div>

-## Split the nmod relation into anom and advnom
+## Split the nmod relation into nmod and obl

 One of the cornerstones of the UD taxonomy of syntactic relations is the distinction between three main types of linguistic structures: clauses, nominals and modifier words.
 These structures can in turn be used to modify either predicates or nominals.
 For modifier words and clauses we use different syntactic relations for these two cases: